ualib/agda-algebras/subuniverses.lagda.rst

 We begin the `subuniverses module`_ with a straightforward definition of the collection of subuniverses of an algebra A.  Since a subuniverse is a subset of the domain of A, it is defined as a predicate on ∣ A ∣.
 Thus, the collection of subuniverses is a predicate on predicates on ∣ A ∣.

 ::

-  module subuniverses {𝑆 : Signature 𝓞 𝓥} where

   Subuniverses : (𝑨 : Algebra 𝓤 𝑆)
    →             Pred (Pred ∣ 𝑨 ∣ 𝓣) (𝓞 ⊔ 𝓥 ⊔ 𝓤 ⊔ 𝓣)